10 Things You Didn’t Know About Grey’s Anatomy Star Jesse Williams

 3. Love Life

-To the dismay of many adoring fans, the actor has been taken for quite some time.
 Williams married real estate broker Aryn Drake-Lee on December 11, 2001 and together they have a daughter Sadie, 2 and a half, and a son Maceo, 8 months.
 The pair were together long before Williams’ fame and met when he was still a teacher in Philadelphia.
 “She’s been with me through all different facets of my career.
-She’s stuck with me through thick and thick and thick and thin,” Williams said in an interview about his gorgeous wife.
+She’s stuck with me through thick and thick and thick and thin,” Williams said in an interview.
+The couple split up in April 2017 and are currently in the process of divorcing.

 It is pretty obvious Williams stays in shape and is always happy to partake in any celebrity all-star event.
 “I’m an athletic junkie — I play in all the celebrity all-star games, and I’ve become buddies with a bunch of athletes.”